Possible Bearish Inside Day Candle Pattern Detected for Amazon.Com Inc (NASDAQ:AMZN) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Amazon.Com Inc (NASDAQ:AMZN)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Amazon.Com Inc (NASDAQ:AMZN) based on the price action in the company's shares.
-Today's price range of $2,010.60 and $2,033.00 is within yesterday's high and low of the day.
+Yesterday's price range of $2,010.28 and $2,038.40 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Amazon.Com Inc may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 Amazon.com, Inc. is an online retailer that offers a wide range of products.
 The Company products include books, music, videotapes, computers, electronics, home and garden, and numerous other products.
 Amazon offers personalized shopping services, Web-based credit card payment, and direct shipping to customers.